-You can become an ESAIC Associate Member through your National or Specialist Society free of charge.
+You can become an ESAIC Individual Society member through your National or Specialist Society free of charge.

-All declared individual members of an ESAIC National or Specialist Society Member can become an ESAIC Associate Member at no additional cost other than their Society Membership Fee.
+All declared individual members of an ESAIC National or Specialist Society member can become an ESAIC Individual Society member at no additional cost other than their Society Membership Fee.

-If you would like to become an ESAIC Associate member, you must check with your Society on how you can take advantage of this benefit.
+If you would like to become an ESAIC Individual Society member, you must check with your Society on how you can take advantage of this benefit.

-ESAIC Associate Membership runs from 1 January – 31 December for a two-year period.
+ESAIC Individual Society membership runs from 1 January – 31 December for a two-year period.

 Reduced Country Fee List

-Countries Entitled to Reduced ESAIC Membership Fees as defined by the WHO Albania Montenegro Armenia North Macedonia Azerbaijan Republic of Moldova Belarus Russian Federation Bosnia and Herzegovina Serbia Bulgaria Tajikistan Georgia Turkey Kazakhstan Turkmenistan Kosovo Ukraine Kyrgyzstan Uzbekistan
+Countries Entitled to Reduced ESAIC Membership Fees as defined by the WHO Albania North Macedonia Armenia Republic of Moldova Azerbaijan Romania Belarus Russian Federation Bosnia and Herzegovina Serbia Bulgaria Tajikistan Georgia Turkey Kazakhstan Turkmenistan Kosovo Ukraine Kyrgyzstan Uzbekistan Montenegro